 During a Brainstorming session, students leverage the synergy of the group to generate new innovative ideas by building on others' ideas.
 Participants should be able to discuss their ideas freely without fear of criticism.
-A large number of ideas are collected so that different options are available for solving the challenge.
+Many ideas are collected so that different options are available for solving the challenge.